 The Gwynedd Pension Fund ("the fund") is part of the Local Government Pension Scheme and is administered by Gwynedd Council.
 The council is the reporting entity for this pension fund.
 The following description of the fund is a summary only.
-For more detail, reference should be made to the underlying statutory powers underpinning the scheme, namely the Superannuation Act 1972 and the Local Government Pension Scheme (LGPS) Regulations.
+For more detail, reference should be made to the Gwynedd Pension Fund Annual Report 2013/14 and the underlying statutory powers underpinning the scheme, namely the Superannuation Act 1972 and the Local Government Pension Scheme (LGPS) Regulations.